cpatigny/urli/README.md

 ```

 **Notes:**
-- Anonymous users can shorten URLs but will receive a random short code
+- Anonymous users can shorten URLs but will receive a random short code (URLs are not associated with any user)
+- Authenticated users can shorten URLs with or without custom codes (all their URLs are tracked with their user_id)
 - Only authenticated users can provide a custom short code

 **Error Responses:**